andrewpfunk/serverless-tutorial/README.md

   - Remember that it may take a few seconds for committed changes to "go live".
   - When editing JavaScript, you may need to force reload the page to see the latest changes.

-### Local development

-One of the goals of this tutorial is to show how you can do everything in a web browser.
-But you will eventually want to do local development on your computer.
-Here are the basic steps.

-- If necessary, install git: https://github.com/git-guides/install-git

 ## Part 2

 deploy site as-is to netlify